damirpolat/aslib-dashboard/README.md

 # visualize-selectors
-Interactive web app to help visualize the results of algorithm selection experiments.
+Interactive web dashboard to help visualize the results of algorithm selection experiments.

-Run app.R or build a Docker container from container directory.
+Run dash.R or build a Docker container from container directory.